kyma-project/kyma-environment-broker/docs/03-15-trial-cleanup-cronjob.md

 The Trial Cleanup Job requires access to:
 - the KEB database to get the IDs of the instances with the `trial` plan which are not expired yet
-- KEB to initiate the SKR instance suspension
+- KEB to initiate the Kyma runtime instance suspension

 ## Configuration